If you’re a regular Venmo user, the Venmo card might be worth looking into.

 Since the Venmo card is a debit card, it requires no credit check for approval, and your credit score won’t lose any points due to a hard inquiry when you apply.

-Once you are approved for the card, you can expect to receive it in five to seven business days.
+Once you are approved for the card, you can expect to receive it within 15 business days.

 How to use the Venmo card

-The Venmo card works like many other debit cards.
+Venmo’s parent company, PayPal, launched the Venmo card in 2018 , and the card works like many other debit cards.
 You can use it in stores or online anywhere Mastercard is accepted, as well as at ATMs that display the Mastercard, Pulse or Cirrus acceptance marks.
 You can use your Venmo balance to pay for your purchases or transfer money from your linked bank account.
 And the best part: You can earn rewards on your purchases.

 Reloading your Venmo card

 The Venmo debit card is connected both to your Venmo account and your linked bank account, which acts as a funding source.
 Each time you make a purchase, funds are automatically drawn from your Venmo balance.